kumojin/kumojin.github.io/_posts/2022-03-30-vue3-reactivity-composable-props.md

   - vuejs
 ---
-You install `Vue3` and you decide to use the `composable` and the `composition api` to be faster and keep good practice, but something seems wrong and the destructured constant from the composable doesn't update when your props update?
+You install `Vue3` and you decide to use the `composable` and the `composition api` to be faster and follow good practice, but something seems wrong and the destructured constant from the composable doesn't update when your props update?
 I got you!
 <!--more-->